jimpames/tricorder/README.md

+10 sep 26

+use:
+Tricorder-0.6.22.apk

+see new manual

+- robo voice always option on top row under IPL light - slide ROBO to the right to turn on off
+- - ROBO will show ON illuminated GREEN when active

+- flight detection now has departure and arrival city
+- flight detection has option for metric or English units
+- flight detection now says tail ID NXXXX altitude feet / miles per hour departure destination
+- flight detection always uses robo voice
+- artificial horizon display baro pressure and gps altitude, in addition to rose and g meter and speed

+- new command: DIAGNOSTICS in inquiry mode, gives tricorder diags

+- new command in DICTATION mode - PUNCTUATION - so you need a semicolon? say PUNCTUATION semicolon; question, period, etc

 9 sep 26

 now with dictation, AI summarization, mind mapping - and the ability to store a dictated note as a log

 - powerful dictation verbal editor

+say DICTATION in inquiry mode to activate

 - see the new manual